 Q: How much interaction do the residents have with the program director?

-A: The program director will review and provide constructive feedback on research and other projects.
+A: The program director will review and provide constructive feedback on projects.
 The program director and program coordinator will meet with the resident on a scheduled basis.

 Q: Is the residency affiliated with any university, pharmacy school, or PharmD Program?